 - Masanobu Fukuoka, The One-Straw Revolution

-The roadmap for Serenity Farms aims towards towards self sustained growing in energy, water sourcing, and waste processing.
-Additional areas of ambition are sourcing of sustainable nutrient sources, and CO2 injection.
+The roadmap for Serenity Farms aims towards self-sustained cultivation in energy, water sourcing, and waste processing.
+Additional areas of ambition are sourcing of sustainable nutrient sources, and CO2 scrubbing.
 Serenity Farms produces organically as much as possible, closing its biomaterial loops, and being as circular as possible in its operations, including packaging.

 Polydome is een baanbrekende manier om op commerciële basis en zonder milieubelasting voedsel te produceren voor de glastuinbouw.
 Het is ontwikkeld als fundamentele oplossing voor een deel van de wereldvoedselproductie, met het doel hogere opbrengsten te realiseren met drastisch lagere milieubelasting dan traditionele land- en glastuinbouw.